Is it OK for a Christian to Swear?

 Our culture may assert that swearing is “only words”, but Christians should be mindful of the purpose for which God gave words.
 Language is to be used for what glorifies God.
 Furthermore, what comes out of one’s mouth is an indication of what is in one’s heart.

-The article below by Bob Berry – a Christian gentleman from the UK with a special interest in etymology – lists over 100 words and expressions that should be avoided by Christians.
+The article below by Bob Berry – an author with a special interest in etymology – lists over 100 words and expressions that should be avoided by Christians.
 It give us no pleasure to list these words and phrases on Webtruth but, in light of the fact that many of them are used unwittingly by sincere believers, it is surely worth briefly explaining what they really mean so that it may be true of us, in the words of Ephesians 4:29, “Let no corrupt word go out of your mouth” (Eph 4:29, JND).

 The dictionaries from which this information has been sourced are listed at the end of the article.